learn-co-curriculum/swift-arrayMethods-readme/README.md

 }
 ```

-This may seem confusing syntax, but it may feel more natural to start with a preferred or default status and then handle the alternative or fallback status.
+This may seem like confusing syntax, but it may feel more natural to start with a preferred or default status and then handle the alternative or fallback status.

 ## Array Size